-The needs of a business largely depends on its life cycle stage.
+The needs of a business largely depend on its life cycle stage and in rare circumstances the businesses' capacity to respond and recover from an economic crisis, such as a natural disaster or pandemic.
 As the business moves from start-up, infancy, growth, maturity, and decline or reinvention, its requirements for assistance will change.
 Based on previous loan program experience the following business assistance has been identified:

 - a.
 Entrepreneurial Training & Development Professional training is needed for entrepreneurs to start and grow businesses through each stage of the business life cycle from infancy, growth, maturity, and reinvention. - b.
-Workforce Training -The development of existing employees and of the unemployed will required continual skill-enhancement training to maintain competitiveness in the market place, and to fill job vacancies of the larger employers, especially from targeted industries.
+Workforce Training -The development of existing employees and of the unemployed will required continual skill-enhancement training to maintain competitiveness in the marketplace, and to fill job vacancies of the larger employers, especially from targeted industries. - c.

-- c.
 Technical Assistance Business owners/operators need specific assistance at critical points in their start-up and growth.
-This would include: business planning assistance, project feasibility, financial analysis, market demand analysis, exporting, etc. - d.
+This would include business planning assistance, project feasibility, financial analysis, market demand analysis, exporting, etc. - d.
 Market Growth Opportunities New market opportunities are needed to provide increased sales and job growth.
 This is developed though participation in key networks (government procurement), subsidizing marketing channels (trade missions), and collaborating marketing efforts (special events). - e.
 Gap Financing Financing for start-up and growing companies (under 5 yrs.) are in great need but funds are not readily available through traditional lending institutions.
 Gap financing from public/non-profit agencies in the form or grants and loans are critical to businesses in their start-up and growth stages. - f.
 Incubator Space Affordable space for office, R&D, and manufacturing space provides a nurturing environment to assist business from start-up and into their growth phase. - g.
 Regulatory Assistance Business upgrading facilities in redevelopment areas will require more regulatory assistance to meet code.
 The associated cost of dealing with deterioration, obsolescence, hazardous materials and/or contaminated soils and public infrastructure will require both grants and loans to make projects feasible.